fbpx

 Hyde Bar Galway

-We ended the day with yummy drinks, dinner, and dessert at Hyde Bar Galway.
-It was just a few doors down from our hotel which was nice!
+We ended our trip with drinks, dinner, and dessert at Hyde Bar Galway, just a few doors down from our hotel.
+Such a perfect final dinner in Ireland.

 Image of fish entree at Hyde Bar in Galway